rcarmo/raspi-cluster/README.md

 * [5x 6 inch micro USB cables](http://www.amazon.co.uk/gp/product/B003YKX6WM/ref=as_li_tf_tl?ie=UTF8&tag=thtaofma-21&linkCode=as2&camp=1634&creative=6738)
 * [1x 5 port USB PSU](http://www.amazon.co.uk/gp/product/B00EKDVGKQ/ref=as_li_tf_tl?ie=UTF8&tag=thtaofma-21&linkCode=as2&camp=1634&creative=6738)
 * 1x ancient Bondi Blue iMac USB keyboard.
-* 1x Custom-printed rack case (see SCAD files)
+* 1x Custom-printed rack case (see SCAD files in the `3d_models` folder)

 ## Software

-As a base OS, I'm currently using [the Ubuntu 16.04 official image for the Pi 2][ub], which works much better than Raspbian for my purposes (nevertheless, the configuration files in this repo should work in both systems)
+As a base OS, this cluster spent most of its useful life using [the Ubuntu 16.04 official image for the Pi 2][ub], which worked much better than Raspbian for running Swarm, Docker or Spark (nevertheless, the configuration files in this repo should work in both systems).

-The cluster is now running a mix of Docker Swarm and the occasional [Clojure][clj] program using [Hazelcast][hz] atop JDK 1.8, as well as [Jupyter][jy], which runs very nicely indeed and provides me with an agnostic, notebook-oriented front-end.
+Up to the point where I had unfettered access to public cloud resources as part of my work, the cluster ran a mix of Docker Swarm and the occasional [Clojure][clj] program using [Hazelcast][hz] atop JDK 1.8, as well as [Jupyter][jy], which runs very nicely indeed and provided me with an agnostic, notebook-oriented front-end.

-I have also set up [Disco][dp] (and now [Spark][spark]) on it and intend to fiddle with MPI, but so far I have plenty of ways to parallelize things.
+Earlier (back in the Rev 1 days) I had set up [Disco][dp] on it and intended to fiddle with MPI, but now I have plenty more ways to parallelize things.

-It's a bit ironic to do some kinds of processing on merely 5GB of aggregated RAM, but I'm interested in the algorithms themselves and don't plan on doing something silly like tackling the next Netflix Prize with this -- besides, running things on low-end hardware is often the only way to do proper optimization.
+It's a bit ironic to do some kinds of processing on merely 5GB of aggregated RAM, but my interest was in the algorithms themselves and I never planned on doing something silly like tackling the next Netflix Prize with this -- besides, running things on low-end hardware is often the only way to do proper optimization, and I like the extra challenges.

 ### List of packages involved so far:

+* [k3s][k3s], which is the latest addition and has rendered pretty much everything else below obsolete.
+See the `k3s` folder for a simple `Makefile` to install it and keep it running.
-* [etcd][etcd], which I'm now using to store (and distribute) configurations across nodes
+* [etcd][etcd], which I was using to store (and distribute) configurations across nodes
 * [Docker][do], which ships with Ubuntu 14.04 and makes it a lot easier to build and tear down environments.
 Currently trying to get 1.7 to build so I can use `swarm` and other niceties.
 * [OpenVSwitch][ovs], which I'm using for playing around with network topologies
 * [Jupyter][jy], which provides me with a nice web front-end and basic Python parallel computing.